India's IT Landscape — Why Now?

 - Obtained automatically via SPICe+ for new companies

-- One DIN per individual (valid for lifetime)
+- One DIN per individual — valid for lifetime

-- KYC must be updated annually (DIR-3 KYC by Sep 30)
+- KYC must be updated annually (DIR-3 KYC by September 30)

 Memorandum & Articles of Association

-Objects Clause — What to Include for IT Companies
+Objects Clause — Include for IT Companies

 Key AOA Clauses for IT Startups